openhab/openhab-addons/bundles/org.openhab.binding.freeathomesystem/README.md

 ## Installing the binding

-As this binding is not in the official release of openhab, you will not find it in the "bindings" section.
+As this binding is not in the official release of openHAB, you will not find it in the "bindings" section.
 To use this binding please do the following steps:

 1. Download the latest jar file [here](https://github.com/andrasU/openhab-free-home-binding/tree/main/org.openhab.binding.freeathomesystem/target)
-2. Upload the jar file to the user directory of your device running openhab
+2. Upload the jar file to the user directory of your device running openHAB
- 1. for openhabian e.g: /usr/share/openhab/addons
+ 1. for openHABian e.g: /usr/share/openhab/addons
  2. for others: /etc/openhab/addons/
 3. reboot the device with     `sudo reboot`